Corns are thickening of the

 bone spurs of the toes, Arthritis or

 a Hammer Toe condition.
-The
+A

-nerves and other tissues that are being
+are due to the irritation of the skin, nerves and other tissues that are being

 constantly rubbed by the abnormal bone,